Gordon R. England: Other activities and awards

 England has been involved with various civic, charitable and government organizations.
 He was a city councilman, as well as vice-chair on the board of Goodwill Industries.
 He was on the USO's Board of Governors, the Defense Science Board, the Board of Visitors at Texas Christian University, and others.

 He has been recognized for numerous professional and service contributions from multiple organizations such as Distinguished Alumnus Award from the University of Maryland; the Department of Defense Distinguished Public Service Award; the Silver Beaver Award from the Boy Scouts of America; the Silver Knight of Management Award from the National Management Association; the Henry M. Jackson Award and the IEEE Centennial Award.

 England was elected a member of the National Academy of Engineering in 2012 for advances in digital avionics for aircraft, land, and naval platforms.
 He is also a member of the Naval Order of the United States.

+England is a member of the United States Naval Institute and a former Chair of the Naval Institute Foundation.
+He made a naming donation to the Naval Institute's Jack C. Taylor Conference Center that opened on 30 September 2021.